pingcap/tidb-operator/en/notes-tidb-operator-v1.1.md

 ## PingCAP no longer updates or maintains tidb-cluster chart

-Since TiDB Operator v1.1.0, PingCAP no longer updates or maintains the tidb-cluster chart.
+Since TiDB Operator v1.1.0, PingCAP no longer updates the tidb-cluster chart.
 The components and features that have been managed using the tidb-cluster chart will be managed in new ways in v1.1.
 See the following table for details:

 | Components/Features | Managements in TiDB Operator v1.1 |
 | :--- | :--- |